VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 - Black Spots on Rose leaf—small pieces put on plate

-- Boiled water Control: boiled to make sterile then cooled it and put some drops on the plate
+- Boiled water Control: Boiled to make it sterile, then cooled it and put some drops on the plate

 - Plain Gelatin control: Plate we didn’t put anything on